NEW: AI SEO Playbook

 Design a Fast, Mobile-Friendly Website

-• Test performance in PageSpeed Insights: Target LCP under 2.5 seconds, INP under 200 milliseconds, and CLS under 0.1.
+• Test performance in PageSpeed Insights: Keep LCP under 2.5 seconds, INP under 200 milliseconds, and CLS under 0.1.
 Test Performance in PageSpeed Insights

-• Reduce weight: Serve images as WebP or AVIF, lazy load below the fold, inline critical CSS, defer nonessential scripts, and move assets to a CDN.
+• Reduce page weight: Use WebP or AVIF, lazy-load images below the fold, defer nonessential scripts, and serve assets via a CDN.

 Simplify Navigation and User Experience